 Plugin Types

-BSB can be extended with four types of infrastructure plugins.
+BSB can be extended with three types of infrastructure plugins.
 Each plugin type has a specific base class and interface to implement.

 Events Plugin